-The hospital issued a challenge: For every dollar contributed by hospital employees, the hospital would match another dollar up to $100,000.
-Combined with donations from local businesses, physicians and citizens, the hospital campaign raised more than $700,000.
-Landowners chipped in as well, donating parcels of property adjacent to the corridor.
+Logansport Memorial Hospital pledged to match every dollar donated by employees, up to $100,000.
+Combined with donations from local businesses, physicians, and Cass County citizens, the fundraising campaign raised more than $700,000.
+Landowners supported the project as well, donating parcels of property adjacent to the corridor.

 River Bluff Trail

-Opened in 2004, the River Bluff Trail features a handicap-accessible paved trail and canoe/kayak launch, three bridges, picnic area, rest stops, entrances and parking at both ends.
-With more than 4,000 users per week, the trail has rapidly become a Cass County destination for health, leisure and recreational activities, including multiple running events and many school functions.
+With more than 4,000 people using the trail weekly, it has become a Cass County destination for health, leisure, and recreational activities, including multiple running events and many school functions.